 7.2 Security Types

 As specified above, each Global Identifier has at least one Security Type associated with it.
-The Security Types are specified in the associated SecurityTypes.rdf vocabulary.
+The Security Types are to be maintained and provided by the Registration Authority in a machine readable format or reference to such..

 Over time, the set of available security types is subject to change.
 Two events can trigger such a change: